blockmatic-icebox/powerstack/README.md

 ## Code Guidelines & Style Conventions

+### Prefer serializables objects on store state

+It is highly recommended that you only put plain serializable objects, arrays, and primitives into your store.
+It's technically possible to insert non-serializable items into the store, but doing so can break the ability to persist and rehydrate the contents of a store, as well as interfere with time-travel debugging.

+If you are okay with things like persistence and time-travel debugging potentially not working as intended, then you are totally welcome to put non-serializable items into your store.
+Ultimately, it's your application, and how you implement it is up to you.
+As with many other things, just be sure you understand what tradeoffs are involved.

 ### Define components and methods as constant arrow functions

 It helps with type inference and typescript intelisense in your VSCode